 - Australian citizen or permanent resident.

-- Buying a home to live in (owner-occupier only — no investors).
+- Buying a home to live in, owner-occupier only, no investors.

 - Household income under the relevant cap for your product and region.

-| Factor | Keystart | FHBG (federal) |
+| Factor | Keystart | First Home Guarantee (federal) |

 | Minimum deposit | 2% | 5% |